withastro/docs/src/pages/en/guides/server-side-rendering.md

 }
 ```

-While in this example, a valid HTML code can be returned to render the page or it's content, API Routes can be used as REST API Endpoints.
+In this example, a valid HTML code can be returned to render the whole page or some of it's content.

 ### Serverless Functions